Am I eligible to apply for a Blue Card?

 For professions in sectors where there are many unfilled vacancies, Member States may set a lower minimum salary threshold.

-For 2015, Luxembourg set the lower minimum salary threshold at: 62.668,80 EUR.
+Luxembourg set the lower minimum salary threshold for 2023 at: 67.824EUR.

 The following professions are in the shortage list for Luxembourg: Mathematicians, actuaries and statisticians, systems analysts, software developers, web and multimedia developers, applications programmers, software and application developers and analysts, multimedia developers not listed elsewhere, database designers and administrators, systems administrators, computer network professionals, database and network professionals not elsewhere classified.